 This tends to happen more with car finance rather than with mortgages, as banks strictly assess mortgage applications.

-What happens if you default on your repayments?
+What happens if you can't make your repayments?

 If you can’t carry on making the repayments on an unsecured personal loan or credit card, the lender won’t be able to claim any of your assets to settle your debt.

 So your house or your car are safe.
 But that doesn’t mean there are no consequences.